 7. Indian Shell Mound Park

-At the 11 acre park, you can explore the shell ridge and the shell ring.
+At the 11-acre park, you can explore the shell ridge and the shell ring.
 These two features are thought to be seasonal gathering sites for the indigenous people that lived in the area.

-8. Visit the Little Red School House
+8. the Little Red School House

-9. Visit The Sea Lab and Estuarium
+9. Sea Lab and Estuarium

-10. Hike through the Audubon Bird Sanctuary
+10. The Audubon Bird Sanctuary

-11. Go on a Dolphin Watching Tour
+11. Dolphin Watching Tour

 12. Take a Bike Ride